spluta/MMMAudio/README.md

 ### MMMAudio(MMMAudioMeans Mojo) Audio

-MMMAudio is a python environment for sound synthesis which uses Mojo for real-time audio processing.
+MMMAudio is a Mojo/Python environment for sound synthesis which uses Mojo for real-time audio processing and Python as a scripting control language.

-This is relatively efficient.
-I was able to get over 1000 sin oscilators going in one instance, with no hickups or distortion.
-For comparison, SuperCollider can get 5000.
-Part of this might be my implementation, where I am processing each Synth one sample at a time, rather than in blocks like SC does.
+MMMAudio is a highly efficient synthesis system that uses parallelized SIMD operations for maximum efficiency on CPUs.
+I was able to get over 6000 sine oscilators going in one instance on my M2 Mac, with no hickups or distortion.

-What was encouraging is that writing dsp code in Mojo is incredibly straight-forward and the feedback loop of being able to quickly compile the entire project in a few seconds to test is lightyears better than making externals is SC/max/pd.
-I think this has a lot of potential.
+Writing dsp code in Mojo is straight-forward and the feedback loop of being able to quickly compile the entire project in a few seconds to test is lightyears better than making externals is SC/max/pd.

 ## Getting Started